-- 43 As elected members of the Council, Councillors are welcome and entitled to have the required access to the Central Coast Council Chambers and associated rooms, Committee Room, Mayor's Reception area, Councillors' Rooms, public areas of the Council's buildings and Councillor designated car park areas. - 44 Councillors who are not in pursuit of their civic duties have the same rights of access to Council buildings and premises as any other member of the public.
-As with members of the public, a Councillor has no right to enter staff-only areas without the expressed authorisation of the Chief Executive Officer or Executive Leadership Team member, and accompanied by a staff member. - 45 All other areas are deemed Central Coast Council staff only areas and may not be accessed by a Councillor without approval and any required work, health and safety site induction.
+- 43. As elected members of the Council, Councillors are welcome and entitled to have the required access to the Central Coast Council Chambers and associated rooms, Committee Room, Mayor's Reception area, Councillors' Rooms, public areas of the Council's buildings and Councillor designated car park areas.
+The periods of access will be determined by the Chief Executive Officer and communicated to Councillors.
+Unlimited hours of access cannot be granted as it impacts on Council's security and resource management. - 44.
+Councillors who are not in pursuit of their civic duties have the same rights of access to Council buildings and premises as any other member of the public.
+As with members of the public, a Councillor has no right to enter staff-only areas without the expressed authorisation of the Chief Executive Officer or Executive Leadership Team member, and accompanied by a staff member. - 45.
+All other areas are deemed Central Coast Council staff only areas and may not be accessed by a Councillor without approval and any required work, health and safety site induction.